smurferson1/MineControl/README.md

 - Optionally managing execution of an external GPU and/or CPU mining app and charting/logging their output centrally.
 - Finding relevant data in raw text with customizable regular expressions.

 Specific hardware monitor and GPU controller applications are not mentioned in order to avoid legal issues, but the default configuration happens to be compatible with the most popular hardware monitor and GPU controller applications for NVIDIA and AMD GPUs.
-Hint: they rhyme with **RidesharePimpo** and **MakeThemCry ButterChurner**.
+Hint: they rhyme with **RidesharePimpo** and **HeStoleMy ButterChurner**.

 ## Donations
 MineControl is free and open source.
 Crypto donations are however appreciated and will keep the developer(s) motivated to fix and improve things.
 Current wallets for donation: